CHAPTER 1: Why are Turning and Riding Circles Well so Important

 Share

-Warmest Welcome to the 3rd Module of Anna’s Riding Method: Relaxation of the Rider’s Hands & Contact!
-Below you can find links to the English and Polish language version of the Module 3 of Anna’s Riding Method.
-I share it with you with deep heartfelt trust that it will help you and will support your
+Warmest Welcome to the 4th Module of Anna’s Riding Method: Turing & Riding Circles Below you can find links to the English and Polish language version of the Module 4 of Anna’s Riding Method.
+The 4th Module of Anna’s Riding Method is the most comprehensively prepared release so far, delving deeply into the nuances of

 Share